 In 2019 we started with a multi-year volunteering program European Partnerships for Solidarity that is based on cooperation with key partners from Tartu.
 These include the Tartu Art School, Tartu Nature House, Tartu 2024 team and Aparaaditehas.
 As the goal of project ESP, we want to establish regular cooperation between these organizations.
 In order to do this, each organization will host one volunteer who will work together on brainstorming and facilitating shared events.

 As coordinator for project ESP, we are also looking for volunteers to these organizations as follows:

 - Tartu Art School: possibly looking for volunteers from autumn 2020.
 Find out more in the previous open call.

 - Tartu Nature House: possibly looking for volunteers for the period autumn 2020 – autumn 2021.
 You can find out more in the previous open call .

-- Aparaaditehas: possibly looking for volunteers from fall 2019.
+- Aparaaditehas: not currently looking for volunteers.
 Contact us and we will update you when call is announced.